 - Reflect on outcomes to build confidence.
 “Remember we met Sam together on your first day of school, and you are still hanging out with him?
 He’s become a good friend.”

 - Stay engaged.
 Working together on ideas for trying out new and different friendship-building strategies can offer additional support and motivation for your child when tough issues arise.

 - Engage in further practice.
 Create more opportunities to practice when all is calm and it’s playtime.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
-It may seem obvious but it’s easy not to notice when all is moving along smoothly.
-When children are using the communications tools you’ve taught them, a short, specific call out is all that’s needed.
-“I noticed you introduce yourself to the other girl at the market.
+It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
+When children are using the communication tools you’ve taught them, a short, specific call out is all that’s needed.
+“I noticed you introduced yourself to the other girl at the market.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “Since you made a new friend this week, why don’t I call her Mom and invite her to go to the pool with us?”
 Encourage opportunities for fun and further connection.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child.
 Throughout this tool, there are opportunities for children to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.